siyuanfoundation/ray/autoscaler-test/autoscaler_enhancement.md

 1.  **Lack of Explicit Priority Control**: Users cannot define an explicit preference hierarchy for worker groups offering similar resources (e.g., prioritizing "On-Demand" over "Spot" when cost is not the primary factor, or vice-versa).
 2.  **Manifest Order Dependency**: The selection logic is implicitly tied to the order of elements in the manifest, and it is not officially documented.
 This is difficult to manage when worker groups are added or removed dynamically (e.g., via `kubectl ray` plugins).
 It is also fragile and can lead to unexpected behavior when the implementation details change.
+3.  **Obscure Traceability**: Even though an implicit order exists based on manifest placement, it is exceptionally difficult for users to track exactly why a specific worker group is chosen for scale-up, and how that selection logic changes unexpectedly if the manifest ordering is modified (e.g., during edits or plugin updates).
-3.  **Ineffective Fallback Recovery**: If a preferred group experiences a temporary allocation failure, it is penalized.
+4.  **Ineffective Fallback Recovery**: If a preferred group experiences a temporary allocation failure, it is penalized.
 Under the [current implementation](https://github.com/ray-project/ray/blob/f9ccc7a79ee4535a5575551687e193c003e6c7f9/python/ray/autoscaler/v2/instance_manager/subscribers/cloud_resource_monitor.py#L62-L73), this penalty never goes to 0, so it can become effectively permanent; even after the preferred group recovers, a secondary group with a "perfect" (zero-failure) record will always be chosen over it, regardless of the user's actual preference.

 ## Requirements